Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 ^^^^^^^^^^^

 Miscellaneous actions.
 Not known for 100% what it does.
 It's really a sort of ioctl call.
-The first parameter is a command number, the second the value.
+The first parameter is a command number, the woke second the value.

 Param[0]